Christopher Morel Preview, Player Props: Cubs vs. Royals

 Christopher Morel At The Plate

-- He has gone deep in 24.7% of his games this season, and 6.1% of his trips to the dish.
+- He has homered in 24.4% of his games this season, and 6% of his trips to the dish.

-- Morel has driven home a run in 35 games this season (45.5%), including more than one RBI in 19.5% of his games and producing three or more of his team's runs on eight occasions..
+- In 36 games this season (46.2%), Morel has picked up an RBI, and in 15 of those games (19.2%) he had two or more.
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.